 God is not contradictory.
 God-opportunities align with his mission and purpose found in the Bible.
 You might be saying, yes but the Bible doesn’t have a section that outlines exactly my situation.
 It’s true that finding your exact situation might be challenging but it is worth digging in.
-If you are considering a new job do a search for “New Job Scripture.”
+If you are considering a new job do a scripture search for “New Job Scriptures.”
 I’m confident that one will stand out and resonate with you.
 God is not about confusion.
 If you seek to know His will and follow His plan, He will make it clear.

 Seek counsel from trusted friends.